AlnBarr/AlnBarr.github.io/index.md

-# Welcoe to my blog.
+# Welcome to my blog.
 Here you can find all sorts of thoughts and ideas about my journey to retirement.